Masala Herb

 Polenta is a typical Italian, central European maize (cornmeal) porridge type.

-Polenta resembles grits, but it's deep yellow in color.
+Polenta resembles grits, but it's deep yellow.

 Before polenta was introduced to Europe, they used other ingredients such as chestnut flour or millet.